 Notes about Completing Training Material

-Your platform records the status of a learner for every learning asset in the platform, including asset access, time spent in the object, rating, etc. The status of these items is saved and preserved when they log out of the platform or access the same material from a different course or channel.
-If a training material was originally added in the Central Repository and that same object is used in multiple courses (as opposed to creating a new training material every time), then the learner status of that particular training material will be recorded in every course where the training material is placed.
+Your platform records the status of a learner for every learning asset in the platform, including asset access, time spent in the training material, rating, etc. The status of these items is saved and preserved when they log out of the platform or access the same material from a different course or channel.
+If a training material was originally added in the Central Repository and that same training material is used in multiple courses (as opposed to creating a new training material every time), then the learner status of that particular training material will be recorded in every course where the training material is placed.
 Thus, if they complete the training material in the first course, it will also be marked as complete in the second course and therefore the user will not be required to re-complete the training material.
-The same concept applies to the courses.
-If a user has been enrolled into a course and the same course is in a learning plan in which the user was enrolled, or it is available in a catalog to which the user has visibility, then the course will be marked as complete in each instance, regardless of the means of accessibility (stand-alone course, learning plan, catalog, etc.).

 Impact of Training Material or Course Modifications

 If the training material or course has a status of In Progress or Not Started and any training material in the course is modified in any way, the user will have to start that particular training material over from the beginning.
 However, if the training material has already been completed when the modification takes place, then the user maintains their Completed status, regardless of the changes made to the training material.
 Because courses are made up of training material, the impact of modifications of a course is at the training material level.

 A course is marked as Completed when all of the training materials composing it are marked as completed.
 However, you can manually mark the course as complete at user level by editing the user enrollment status in the course.
 From the Course Management area, select the course, then move to the Enrollment tab, and change the user enrollment status to Completed.
 If the learner did not complete one or more training materials in the course before you set the enrollment status to Completed, the uncompleted training materials will still be marked as incomplete.